yoonlight/APCGAN-AttuNet/README.md

 1. run the **train.py**:

-1.1  choose and replace a model you want to run first.
+1.1  choose and replace a model which you want to run.

 ```python
 '''